tytydraco/yessleep/out/I_know_youre_not_supposed_to_meet_people_from_Reddit.md

 I tried to answer him, but my tongue was in the wrong place.
 My teeth didn’t meet.
 Ari stepped back, and I stepped with him.
 He said my name again.
 His eyes kept dropping to my mouth and then lifting back to my face, like he was trying really hard not to look.
 I wanted to tell him I was sorry and that I was scared too.
 Instead, I put both hands on his face, gently.

 His skin was warm under my palms.
 His mouth opened like he was going to say something, and my mouth opened wider.
 There was a wet click near my ear, and Ari made a sound I’d never heard from him before.
 It was too surprised to be a scream.

 I pressed his forehead against the roof of my mouth.

 His hands hit my wrists, then my shoulders, then the side of my neck.
 He was trying to push himself out, but there was nowhere for him to push against because I’d already leaned over him.
 The back of his head slid past my teeth, and then the tea glass dropped and broke against the floor.
 His body kicked hard enough that one heel struck the cabinet.
 The blue cabinet.
 The one I’d seen behind him for six months while he made coffee, while he leaned against the counter during video calls.
-His fingers grabbed my sweater and twisted in the fabric.
+His fingers grabbed my sweater and twisted the fabric.
 His knees buckled, and I went down with him, still holding him like I was comforting him.
+Nurturing him.

-His breath filled me, hot and panicked, and then it stopped.
+His breath filled me, hot and panicked, and then his breath stopped.
 I could feel the shape of him fighting me: his jaw, his throat, the hard line of his shoulders.
-My own throat widened around him with a slow, painless ache, and my ribs opened in small clicks I felt more than heard.
+My own throat widened around him with a slow ache, and my ribs opened in small clicks I felt more than heard.
 Ari’s hands weakened against me.
 One of them slid down my arm and caught at my sleeve like he was still trying to hold on to the version of me that had arrived in his apartment with flowers in her hand.

-I kept waiting for pain, but there really wasn’t any.
+There really wasn't any pain.
 There was only room.
-His shoulders were the worst part.
 I stopped thinking in full thoughts.
 I remember the floor under my knees.
 I remember his sleeve bunched in my hand.
-I remember the sound his shoe made against the cabinet when his leg kicked once and then didn’t again.
+I remember the sound his foot made against the cabinet when his leg kicked once and then stopped.

 When the last of him passed my teeth, I was kneeling on his kitchen floor in my wool socks, one hand against the cabinet, breathing through my nose.
 The radiator knocked in the wall.
 The snow kept falling outside the window.
 There was a strand of his curly hair stuck to my lip.